shxr3f/cdp-trial-patterns/opendatalakehouse/01_ingest.md

     - Airlines
     - Passengers

-- We connect to the source bucket, pull all 5 datasets, and ingest them into the CDP Data Lakehouse (using Impala in this case) for further analysis in the [Analyze](02_analyze.md) phase and ultimately into our Machine Learning Prediction Model.
+- We connect to the source bucket, pull all 5 datasets, and ingest them into the Data Lakehouse (using Impala in this case) for further analysis in the [Analyze](02_analyze.md) phase and ultimately into our Machine Learning Prediction Model.

 ## Lab 1: Ingest Flights Raw Data